kt168/cse6242-parkomfort/README.md

 ## DESCRIPTION
-This package contains the flask web app for ParKomfort, Jupyter notebooks/python scripts for data analyses/data wrangling, as well as aggregated/cleaned datasets.
+This package contains the flask web app for ParKomfort, Jupyter notebooks/python scripts for data analyses/data wrangling (in `utils` folder), as well as aggregated/cleaned datasets (in `data` folder).

 ## INSTALLATION